Change-in-Slope Optimal Partitioning Algorithm in a Finite-Size Parameter Space: Simulation Study

 \subsection{A Minimum Angle Between Consecutive Segments}

-We generate time series in scenario $1$ of the hat-shaped signal with an heavy-tailed noise (a Student distribution with a degree of freedom equal to $3$) with $\sigma = 24$.
+We generate time series in scenario $1$ of the hat-shaped signal with an heavy-tailed noise: a Student distribution with a degree of freedom equal to $3$ with $\sigma = 24$.
 Simple computations give an angle of about $153^o$ between the two segments.
 We choose to fix a minimal angle between segments to $130^o$.
-We explore the value of the MSE returned by the standard {\it slopeOP} algorithm compared with the same algorithm with smoothing option for a range of penalty values.
+We explore the value of the MSE returned by the standard slopeOP algorithm compared with the same algorithm with smoothing option for a range of penalty values.
 We also return the number of inferred segments.
-Each data-point is the mean over $10$ simulations.
+Each data-point is the mean over $100$ simulations.

-Results show that the MSE as well as the number of segments is lower, whatever the penalty value.
-With a misspecified model or in presence of outliers, the minimum angle option (when we expect no small angle) improves the result of {\it slopeOP}.
-The penalty value has a reduced impact on the algorithm, which can be important for applications when the time series to analysis does not have a Gaussian noise structure.
+Results presented in Figure~\ref{fig:smoothing} show that the MSE as well as the number of segments is lower with the min-angle option, whatever the penalty value.
+With a misspecified model or in presence of outliers, the minimum angle option (when we expect no small angle) improves the result of slopeOP.
+The penalty value has a reduced impact on the algorithm, which can be important for applications when the time series to analyse does not have a Gaussian noise structure.